PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 - [Speedfony Benchmarking App](https://github.com/PHPFastCGI/SpeedfonyBenchmarkingApp) (500 page website)

 You may also be interested in the core [FastCGIDaemon Package](https://github.com/PHPFastCGI/FastCGIDaemon) which can be used to set up your web application with a different framework.

+_This article was revised on 29th August 2015 to contain more accurate benchmarks.
+Changes include turning on the opcache and significant changes to the FastCGIDaemon core._